riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 It is fairly straightforward to write a CLR UDF (Common Language Runtime User Defined Function - code written with any of the .NET languages and compiled into a DLL) and load it within MSSQL for custom functions.
 This, however, requires `dbo` access so may not work unless the web application connection to the database as `sa` or an Administrator role.

-<a href="https://github.com/infiniteloopltd/SQLHttp" target="_blank">This Github repo has the Visual Studio project and the installation instructions</a> to load the binary into MSSQL as a CLR assembly and then invoke HTTP GET requests from within MSSQL.
+<a href="https://github.com/infiniteloopltd/SQLHttp" target="_blank" rel="noopener noreferrer">This Github repo has the Visual Studio project and the installation instructions</a> to load the binary into MSSQL as a CLR assembly and then invoke HTTP GET requests from within MSSQL.

-The <a href="" target="_blank">`http.cs` code uses the `WebClient` class to make a GET request and fetch the content</a> as specified
+The <a href="" target="_blank" rel="noopener noreferrer">`http.cs` code uses the `WebClient` class to make a GET request and fetch the content</a> as specified

 ```code
 using System.Data.SqlTypes;